salesforce/utam-java/README.md

 This will update or install the required dependencies, and build the project.

+Note that when building the project, either from a command line or within an IDE, compilation is expected to be done on the entire project, not on individual modules.
+In the command line, this means the above command should be executed at the root directory of the project clone; in an IDE, you should execute compilation on the entire project in the IDE.

 ## Contributing
 Contributions are handled using GitHub pull requests.
 All new code must be accompanied by unit tests, and all existing unit tests must pass before